 Post Oak is also called iron oak.
 It is native to the Eastern United States.
 It grows well on dry sites.
 Post Oak is shorter compared to other oak species.
 It is resistant to decay.
 Therefore, it is used for railroad ties, siding, planks, and many.

-Live oak (Quercus Virginiana) is native to the Southeastern United States.
+Live oak is native to the Southeastern United States.
 So it is also known as southern live oak.
-Live oak is not true evergreens.
+Live oak is not a true evergreen.
 Because it drops its leaves before new leaves emerge in the spring.
-Live oak is hard, durable.
-So it is used to make ships but the primary uses for live oaks are providing food and shelter for wild animals.
+Live oak is hard and durable.
+So it is used to make ships, but its primary uses are providing food and shelter for wild animals.

-White oak (Quercus alba) is native to eastern and central North America.
+White oak is native to eastern and central North America.
 It is one of the most famous species of oak.
 Their lifespan is about 200 to 300 years.
 It gives acorns which are valuable for rabbits, squirrels, deer, and other wild animals.
-White oak wood is used to make woodcraft, musical instruments, and oaks barrels.
+White oak wood is used to make woodcraft, musical instruments, and oak barrels.

 |#||Post Oak||Live Oak||White Oak|

 |Tree Height:||10–15 m (33–49 ft) tall||12-18 m (40-60 ft) tall||24–30 m(80 to 100 feet )|